Time Travel

 In the 1960s, Philip K. Dick's The Man in the High Castle imagined an alternate history where Axis powers won World War II, and the United States is divided up under Nazi and Japanese rule.
 It is a dark, dystopian vision, which reminds its reader what almost came to pass.

 In the real world, time travel does exist.
-According to the theory of general relativity, time slows down as the speed of an object gets closer and closer to the speed of light, in a concept known as time dilation.
+According to the theory of general relativity, time slows down or speeds up depending on an object's speed and its position within a gravitational field, in a concept known as time dilation.

 Time dilation makes it theoretically possible for people to travel to the future.
 And according to the theory of general relativity, an object would start to move backward through time if it traveled faster than the speed of light.